MickMake/HomeAssistantAddons/GoSungrow/DOCS.md

 You can use the GoSungrow tool to get this info:
   GoSungrow show ps tree

+Also grab the images from the [images directory](https://github.com/MickMake/HomeAssistantAddons/raw/main/GoSungrow/docs/lovelace/images) and place them in your /config/www directory.

 ## About GoSunGrow
 See the docs here [GoSunGrow](https://github.com/MickMake/GoSunGrow/)